8-bit-souvik/Linux_handbook/data/00-key_terms/readme.md

 Basically It's a kind of bridge between Hardware and Software.<br>
 The kernel is the most important part of the operating system.
 It is the primary interface between the hardware and the processes of a computer.
 The kernel connects these two in order to adjust resources as effectively as possible.

+While starting a computer after bootloader loads the kernel in computer's RAM then it (the kernel) initializes the rest of the operating system: shell, display manager, desktop environment, etc.

 <img src="./images/kernel.png">